yunboer/AR-classifier-and-AR-CycleGAN/README.md

 This repository contains PyTorch code for the paper: *Artifact Detection and Restoration in Histology Images with Stain-Style and Structural Preservation*

-This repository contains two new models: AR-classifier and AR-CycleGAN.
-The AR-classifier is designed to classify artifacts, while the AR-CycleGAN is capable of artifact recovery.
+This repository contains two new models: **AR-classifier** and **AR-CycleGAN**.
+The **AR-classifier** is designed to classify artifacts, while the **AR-CycleGAN** is capable of artifact recovery.

-The AR-classifier is designed based on the ResNet18 architecture and is capable of classifying patches from whole slide images (WSIs) into three categories: "artifact," "normal," and "unrestorable."
+The **AR-classifier** is designed based on the ResNet18 architecture and is capable of classifying patches from whole slide images (WSIs) into three categories: "artifact," "normal," and "unrestorable."

 <img src="./figs/stage1.png" width="100%" align=center>

-The AR-Cyclegan is designed based on the CycleGAN and can remove artifacts from patches belonging to the "artifact" category.
+The **AR-CycleGAN** is designed based on the CycleGAN and can remove artifacts from patches belonging to the "artifact" category.

 <img src="./figs/stage2.png" width="100%" align=center>

 ## Datasets

-We provide two download links here for the our artifacts classification and cyclegan dataset.
+We provide two download links here for the our artifacts classification and CycleGAN dataset.

 [OneDrive](https://sjtueducn-my.sharepoint.com/:f:/g/personal/yx_sun_sjtu_edu_cn/EmL-Ek6v-ElNp9E96AiDVe0B_N12Beca57UrW_R-qZohMw?e=dLBrbq)